 1. WiziShop

-With the WiziShop solution, there's no need to invest in additional apps or plugins for your store—everything is included in your subscription: a plethora of design templates to easily create a site that matches your brand, over 400 pre-integrated ecommerce features to boost your marketing and selling efforts, more than 50 SEO optimizations to take your website to the top of Google's rankings, personalized support from our knowledgeable team of Business Coaches to aid you in achieving your goals, access to our helpful AI chatbot Maia to answer your queries at any time of day, free training included with all subscriptions to expand your ecommerce knowledge, and more.
+With the WiziShop platform, there’s no need to invest in additional apps or plugins for your store—everything is included in your subscription: a plethora of design templates to easily create a website that matches your brand, over 400 pre-integrated ecommerce features to boost your marketing, improve cart performance, and drive sales; more than 50 SEO optimizations to take your website to the top of Google’s rankings; personalized support from our knowledgeable team of Business Coaches to aid you in achieving your goals; access to our helpful AI chatbot Maia to answer your queries at any time of day; free training included with all subscriptions to expand your knowledge of internet commerce and help you create engaging, seamless experiences for your customers; and more.

 Try WiziShop free for 7 days